zeroluck/docs/sources/faq/troubleshooting.md

 ## OS
 - The Gluu Server must be installed on a 64 bit OS.
 If the host doesn't meet these requirements, it **will not** work.

 - Is the Gluu Server installed on a supported OS?
-Please check [here](todo) for supported operating systems and versions.
+Please check here [TODO: <-insert link] for supported operating systems and versions.

 ## Networking
 - Is there an unobstructed route between